cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

     }
 ```

-And into `module/module.go`, you register the new service.
+In `module/module.go`, register the new service.
 The lines were previously commented out:

 ```diff-go [module/module.go]
     ...